oernster/EDColonizationAsst/ARCHITECTURE.md

 Typed journal event models (e.g. `ColonizationConstructionDepotEvent`, `ColonizationContributionEvent`, `LocationEvent`, `FSDJumpEvent`, `DockedEvent`, `CommanderEvent`) live in [`backend/src/models/journal_events.py`](backend/src/models/journal_events.py:1).

+Fleet carrier models live in [`backend/src/models/carriers.py`](backend/src/models/carriers.py:1) and represent a derived view of carrier identity, cargo and buy/sell orders built directly from journal events such as `CarrierStats`, `CarrierLocation` and `CarrierTradeOrder`.
+These models are computed in memory when carrier endpoints are called and are not stored in the SQLite database.

 ### 2.6 Repository and persistence

 [`ColonizationRepository`](backend/src/repositories/colonization_repository.py:64) is the central abstraction over persistent colonization data: